 Discovering your passion

-As part of the military community, you live in an environment where your spouse may find himself or herself in dangerous situations.
+As part of the military community, you live in an environment where your spouse may be in dangerous situations.
 By choosing a career as a firefighter, you can experience a similar level of excitement and adrenaline.
 Firefighters often work in physically demanding, stressful and sometimes dangerous environments.
 Firefighters have one of the highest rates of injuries and illnesses of all occupations.
 You will also be expected to work around the clock, in 24-hour shifts.
-To be successful, you need to have a natural drive to make your community safer and a better place to live.
+To be successful, you need to have a natural drive to make your community safe.

 If you are considering a career as a firefighter, review the Research Occupations tool on MySECO.
 Take the Strong Interest Explorer and Myers-Briggs self-assessments to make sure your skills and interests align with this career path.